John Wayne Gacy: Death row

-On being sentenced, Gacy was transferred to the Menard Correctional Center, where he remained on death row for 14 years, repeatedly proclaiming, often via conflicting claims, his alleged innocence.
+On being sentenced, Gacy was transferred to the Menard Correctional Center, where he remained on death row for fourteen years, repeatedly proclaiming, often via conflicting claims, his innocence.

 Isolated in his prison cell, Gacy began to paint, with his artwork occasionally produced via commission.
 He drew inspiration from a wide range of sources for his artwork, depicting subjects as diverse as clowns (including himself as Pogo or Patches), Jesus, the Seven Dwarfs, skulls, his own home, Elvis Presley, and John Dillinger.
-Gacy's paintings have been displayed at exhibitions and sold at auction.
+Gacy created approximately 2,500 paintings; his artwork has been displayed at exhibitions and sold at auction.
+According to one of Gacy's appeal lawyers, Gacy had earned $30,000 from sales of his artwork by 1994.

 Before his trial, Gacy initiated contact with journalist Russ Ewing, to whom he granted numerous interviews between 1979 and 1981.
 Ewing later collaborated with author Tim Cahill to publish the book Buried Dreams.
 The information Gacy divulged to Ewing regarding the circumstances of his first murder would prove instrumental in establishing the identity of his first victim.

 On February 15, 1983, Henry Brisbon, a fellow death row inmate known as the I-57 killer, stabbed Gacy in the arm with a sharpened wire.
 He received treatment in the prison hospital.

+Appeal efforts

-After his incarceration, Gacy read law books and filed voluminous motions and appeals, although he did not prevail in any.
+Gacy filed voluminous motions and appeals, although he did not prevail in any.
 His appeals related to issues such as the validity of the first search warrant granted to the Des Plaines police on December 13, 1978, and his objection to his lawyers' insanity plea defense.
 Gacy contended that, although he had "some knowledge" of five of the murders (those of McCoy, Butkovich, Godzik, Szyc and Piest), the other 28 murders had been committed by employees who had keys to his house while he was away on business trips.

 In mid-1984, the Supreme Court of Illinois upheld Gacy's conviction and ordered his execution by lethal injection on November 14.
-Gacy filed an appeal against this decision, which was denied by the Supreme Court of the United States on March 4, 1985.
+Gacy filed an appeal against this decision which was denied by the Supreme Court of the United States on March 4, 1985.
 The following year, Gacy filed a further post-conviction petition, seeking a new trial.
 His then-defense lawyer, Richard Kling, argued that Gacy had been provided with ineffective legal counsel at his 1980 trial.
 This petition was dismissed on September 11, 1986.

 Gacy appealed the 1985 decision that he be executed.
 The Illinois Supreme Court upheld his conviction on September 29, 1988, setting a new execution date of January 11, 1989.
 After the U.S. Supreme Court denied Gacy's final appeal in October 1993, the Illinois Supreme Court formally set an execution date for May 10, 1994.